jomujin/vos-mjjo/README.md

 ### Update 0.0.12 - 2023.08

 -   Version Update
-    -   Update the date dictionary to reflect the time reference of 2023.08
+    -   Update the date dictionary to reflect the time reference of August 2023

 ### Update 0.0.13 - 2023.08